amfor/brotato_mac_port/README.md

 #### M1 Support!
 I managed to compile a working arm64 template, which is named Brotato.arm64.
-Simply move it into the game folder and rename it to Brotato, and you will have better performance with ~20-30% performance boost.
+Simply move it into the game folder and rename it to Brotato, and you will have better performance with ~20-30% energy savings.